renner/addon-registry/README.md

 # addon-registry

-This is a generic plugin registry to be used via JNDI within application servers or web applications.
+Generic plugin registry to be used via JNDI within application servers or web applications.

-## Declaring the Resource
+## Declaring the Registry as a JNDI Resource

-To make use of the plugin registry from different applications, it is necessary to define a global JNDI resource in the server's configuration.
+To make use of the plugin registry from different applications, it is necessary to define a global JNDI resource in the application server's configuration.
 For Tomcat this needs to be done in the `server.xml` file:

     <GlobalNamingResources>
         <Resource name="mywebapp/addons" auth="Container"